01Submit Your Resignation

 09Transfer or Distributions of Pension Plans / 401K

 If you are participating in a defined benefit plan, your benefits will begin at retirement age.
 You might be able to transfer the value into another plan.
-On the other hand, if you are enrolled in a 401(k), profit sharing, or other type of defined contribution plan, your plan may provide for a lump sum distribution of your retirement money when you leave the company.
+On the other hand, if you are enrolled in a 401(k), profit sharing, or other types of defined contribution plan, your plan may provide for a lump sum distribution of your retirement money when you leave the company.
 Learn more information about the different types of plans you might have, and how you might be able to maintain those plans after resigning.

 11Determine Eligibility for Unemployment